formyfamily/starter-academic-1/content/authors/admin/_index.md

 - Visitors
 ---

-I'm Zhengfei Kuang (匡正非), a third-year Ph.D. student at the University of Southern California, advised by <a href="https://www.hao-li.com/">Prof. Hao Li</a>.
-Before USC, I was studying at <a href="https://www.tsinghua.edu.cn/en/index.htm">Tsinghua University</a>.
-I also worked as a research assistant in the <a href="https://cg.cs.tsinghua.edu.cn/">Graphics & Geometric Computing Group</a> from 2017 to 2019, advised by <a href="https://cg.cs.tsinghua.edu.cn/#people.htm">Prof. Shimin Hu</a>.
+I'm Zhengfei Kuang (匡正非), a first-year Ph.D. student at Stanford University.
+Before Stanford, I was studying at the University of Southern California and Tsinghua University.
+I also worked as a research assistant in the <a href="https://ict.usc.edu/">USC Institute for Creative Technologies</a> from 2019 to 2022, advised by <a href="https://cg.cs.tsinghua.edu.cn/#people.htm">Prof. Hao Li</a>, and worked as a research assistant in the <a href="https://cg.cs.tsinghua.edu.cn/">Graphics & Geometric Computing Group</a> from 2017 to 2019, advised by <a href="https://cg.cs.tsinghua.edu.cn/#people.htm">Prof. Shimin Hu</a>.

-<b>Updates (06/2022): </b> I guaduated at USC as master and will transfer to Stanford as a new Ph.D. student this Fall.
-A brand new Ph.D. career! <b> :P</b>

 Here's my {{% staticref "files/CV.pdf" "newtab" %}}Curriculum Vitae{{% /staticref %}}.